Xmetalfanx/linuxSetup/documentation/ISSUES.md

 - May 2024: this is an issue and due to some dev packages needed and in the instructionschanging or getting removed in distro repos, this doesn't work ..
 I will HOPEFULLY address this if i can.

+### Czhawka

-### Czhawka on some distros results in gtk4 related issues
+#### On some distros results in gtk4 related issues

 On some distros I have seen errors but it works without issues on others.
 One that comes to mind is OpenSUSE Leap 15.5 which is End of Life, December 2024.
 I have not figured out how to get this appimage working without gtk4 issues, though a fresh install of OpenSUSE Leap 15.6, the AppImage "works out of the box"

+#### MXLinux Default theme

+I saw this not working on MXlinux and from a terminal i saw gtk.css messages...
+I (randomly picked) changed the theme to arc or adapta (if i recall), and tried again ... the appimage loaded no problem